 While all of our faculty will have the option to teach online, in-person, or a combination of both, we will accommodate your preference.
 If necessary, we will offer to place you with one of our other highly-qualified instructors.

-During the current school year, all educational activities will be happening online with many opportunities for online group instruction.
-Click here to view our current online offerings for group instruction.
 For the Summer term, we are offering limited in-person programs and as we continue our reopening in the fall, we will phase in on-site instruction for other classes and ensembles as safety protocols permit.